WenjianYu/rSVD-single-pass/README.md

 Please unpack the tar file rSVDsp-C.tar, and then read the README there.
 The program has been tested on a Ubuntu Linux machine, with Intel ICC with MKL library.

-For comment/question/suggestion, please send email to yu-wj at tsinghua dot edu dot cn.
+For comment/question/suggestion, please send email to yu-wj at tsinghua dot edu dot cn (Dr. Wenjian Yu).